Advertiser Disclosure

 Plastiq is another way to pay your mortgage or rent with a credit card.

-Plastiq is the major player in the space of making “non-traditional” payments possible using credit cards.
-Plastiq isn’t just mortgages and rent — you can also pay utility bills, insurance, and tuition with Plastiq.
+Plastiq is the major player in enabling nontraditional payments with credit cards.
+Plastiq isn’t just for mortgages and rent.
+You can also pay utility bills, insurance, and tuition with Plastiq.

 To use Plastiq, all you have to do is create an account and provide the recipient information, payment amount, and your credit card information.
-Plastiq will charge your credit card as a purchase instead of a cash advance, and your payment will be sent.
+Plastiq charges your credit card as a purchase instead of a cash advance and sends your payment.

-FFDs are dollars you can send on Plastiq without incurring fees.
-For example, if you have $500 in Fee-Free Dollars and you pay a bill in the amount of $500, then you won’t have to pay any fees!
+FFDs are a Plastiq currency you can send on Plastiq without incurring fees.
+For example, if you have $500 in Fee-Free Dollars and pay a $500 bill, you don’t have to pay any fees.

-One of the easiest ways to earn FFDs is to make referrals to family, friends, business associates, and more.
+One of the easiest ways to earn FFDs is to make referrals to family, friends, and business associates.

-Bottom Line: We’re big fans of Plastiq.
-Making mortgage and rent payments on Plastiq is super easy, thanks to its seamless registration process, easy forms to fill out, and intuitive website.
-On the surface, 2.85% may seem like a lot, but FFDs and promotions can drop these fees dramatically, making it a no-brainer to put your mortgage and rent payments on a credit card using Plastiq.
+Making mortgage and rent payments on Plastiq is easy thanks to its seamless registration process, simple forms, and intuitive website.
+On the surface, 2.99% may seem like a lot, but FFDs and promotions can dramatically reduce these fees, making it a no-brainer to put your mortgage and rent payments on a credit card with Plastiq.

 Alternatives to Plastiq

-Plastiq is not the only player in this space, but it is the most reputable and has some of the most reliable technology out there.
-And that’s important, considering you’re sending money to others.
+Plastiq is not the only player in this space, but it is the most well-known.
+It also has some of the most reliable technology.

-The only other major option to make mortgage payments is Melio, which is strictly for business purposes, not any personal transactions.
+The only other major method for making mortgage payments with a credit card is Melio, which is strictly for business purposes, not for any personal transactions.

-However, Plastiq almost always beats out these competitors in terms of pricing and flexibility.
+However, Plastiq almost always beats out these competitors in terms of reliability and breadth of options.

 Final Thoughts